Chickenandrice/Multinomial-Logistic-Regression-for-Federal-Rate-Forecasting/README.md

-# Prediction Changes in Federal Funds Rate Through Multinomial Logistic Regression
+# Predicting Changes in Federal Funds Rate Through Multinomial Logistic Regression

 This project was built to determine a more feasible method of predicting changes in Federal Funds Rate after each Fed meeting.